AustinBearden/csci437-low-level-game/README.md

 * Transformation - translation, rotation, and scaling

 You may build a game or you can build an engine witha a simple demo on top, as long as you illustrate the ideas.

+### Implementation

+Basic JavaScript game motion engine that will be specifically taylored for providing action to React-360 games